wp-plugins/contact-form-7/README.txt

 Thank you for your contribution.

+* Catalan, by Jordi Sancho
 * Italian, by [Bruno](http://www.brunosalzano.com)
 * Japanese, by [Takayuki Miyoshi](http://ideasilo.wordpress.com) (plugin author)
+* Spanish, by Jordi Sancho

 If you have translated Contact Form 7 in your language, please let me know and send me [gettext .po and .mo files](http://codex.wordpress.org/Translating_WordPress).